Ivory Pyramid

-Ivory Pyramid is a studio album by Jazz pianist Ramsey Lewis, released in 1992 on GRP Records.
-It peaked at #7 on the Billboard Contemporary Jazz Albums chart.
+Ivory Pyramid is a studio album by American jazz pianist Ramsey Lewis, released in 1992 on GRP Records.
+The album reached No. 7 on the Billboard Contemporary Jazz Albums chart.

 Critical reception

 Geoffrey Himes of The Washington Post wrote: "The emphasis is on ballads this time, and Lewis's spare phrases evoke a pretty romanticism fleshed out by his fusion quintet."